Post-Op Tips: Foot

 Strengthening your foot

-Your doctor may suggest ways to get your foot back in shape.
+Your healthcare provider may suggest ways to get your foot back in shape.
 You may be instructed to do exercises, possibly using weights.
 To help strengthen your foot, follow these tips:

 Start out slowly, then increase repetitions as recommended.

 Walking strengthens your foot because of the weight you put on it.
-For the first few weeks, walk only short distances if your doctor says that you can put weight on your foot.
+For the first few weeks, walk only short distances if your healthcare provider says that you can put weight on your foot.

 Physical therapy may also be recommended to help you strengthen your foot and increase its range of motion.

-You may visit your doctor the first week or 2 after surgery.
+You may visit your healthcare provider the first week or 2 after surgery.
 He or she will remove your dressing, assess your incision, and apply a fresh dressing.
-Your sutures and your cast, if you have one, may be removed in 2 or more weeks.
+Your sutures and your splint or cast, if you have one, may be removed in 2 or more weeks.
 To make sure you’re healing properly, you may see your surgeon regularly for 3 months or more.
 You may need follow-up X-rays.
+Write down any questions you have before going to your follow-up appointment.
+Having the questions in writing will help to make sure that you don't forget to bring them up with your healthcare provider.